makrai/notes/lample18-Phrase-Based-Neural-Unsup-MT-emnlp.md

 ### Initialization

-* We populate the initial phrase tables in both directions using a [rotation matrix] (Conneau+ 2018)
+* We populate the initial phrase tables in both directions using a rotation mx (Conneau+ 2018)
   * populated with word n-grams
-  * to work at the level of BPEs [(Kunchukuttan and Bhattacharyya, 2016), we leave] to future work
+  * to work at the level of BPEs (Kunchukuttan and Bhattacharyya, 2016): future

 ### Language Modeling